-When you first get your braces on or after you have them tightened, your teeth can be a little sore, so we recommend a soft food diet during these times, but you can eat most other foods with the following guidelines:
+When you first get your braces on or after you have them tightened, your teeth can be a little sore, so we recommend a soft food diet during these times.
+But you can eat most all other foods with the following guidelines:

-- Cut chewy foods: Cut chewy foods into smaller bite-size pieces
+- Cut chewy foods into smaller, bite-size pieces

 - Eat sliced vegetables and fruit

 - Avoid sticky foods: Bubble gum, jelly beans and sticky fruit snacks

 - Avoid hard, crunchy foods: Hard candy and peanut brittle

 - Limit sugary foods: Sweets and soft drinks that can cause tooth decay under the appliances

 Parts of Braces